FlineDev/HandySwift/README.md

 ## Installation

 Currently the recommended way of installing this library is via [Swift Package Manager](https://github.com/apple/swift-package-manager).
-[Carthage](https://github.com/Carthage/Carthage) & [Cocoapods](https://github.com/CocoaPods/CocoaPods) are supported, too.
+[Cocoapods](https://github.com/CocoaPods/CocoaPods) is supported, too.

 You can of course also just include this framework manually into your project by downloading it or by using git submodules.

 ## Usage

-Please have a look at the UsageExamples.playground for a complete list of features provided.
-Open the Playground from within the `.xcworkspace` in order for it to work.

 ---
 #### Feature Overview